CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/faq.md

 | OMOP table output | `*2omop` | N/A | Yes | Use `-oomop --out-dir DIR` to get `TABLE.csv` files.
 Use `--out-name TABLE=filename.csv.gz` to rename or gzip specific tables |
 | CSV / TSV output | `bff2csv`, `pxf2csv`, terminology-audit TSV | N/A | Yes | The current writers accept `.csv.gz` and `.tsv.gz` in addition to plain text output |

-In practice, gzip is supported both for structured JSON/YAML-style outputs and for the main CSV/TSV output paths.
+Structured JSON/YAML and the main CSV/TSV output paths can therefore be written directly as gzip files.

 </details>